 ENETS Database

-ENETS has a long experience in neuroendocrine neoplasms (NENs) and has a high level of expertise and multi-center co-operation resulting from its networking with ENETS Centers of Excellence (CoE) for head and neck, thoracic gastroenteropancreatic (GEP), pelvic NENs in Europe as well as non-European countries, such as the USA and Australia.
+ENETS has a long experience in neuroendocrine neoplasms (NENs) and has a high level of expertise and multi-center co-operation resulting from its networking with ENETS Centers of Excellence (CoE) for gastroenteropancreatic (GEP), thoracic, head and neck, and urogenital NENs in Europe as well as non-European countries, such as the USA and Australia.

 In 2020, ENETS made the decision to take the project to new academic levels with a new partner, the Coordinating Center for Clinical Trials at the Philipps-University of Marburg (KKS).
 KKS is an independent academic institution of the Faculty of Medicine of Philipps-Universität Marburg.